In Pursuit of Greed: Reception

 Reception of the game by press and gamers was mostly unimpressed to negative.
 However, some game aspects like curved surfaces, the "rear mirror" mechanic, and the colorful protagonists were positively mentioned.
 Also the soundtrack, done by Andrew Sega, was praised.
 The game was not a commercial success due to the technical problems with the unfinished engine and the competing high-profile title Duke Nukem 3D, released shortly after Greed, which led to a cool reception from the press and the public alike.

 The game received a 59/100 in the PC Gamer August 1996 issue, and called it "pretty forgettable".

-Home of the Underdogs gave it a 7/10, and was positive to the gameplay and its concept.
 Old PC Gaming gave the game 2.5 stars, calling it "not a particularly irredeemable" game, but somewhat "formulaic" and "outdated".